Cythonic1/ghostmarch/README.md

 So i decided to make a simpe program that will work every time you change theme the program shall be added into the `~/.local/share/omarchy/bin/omarchy-theme-set` after the theme is applied.

+The program going to go to the default places for ghostty config and omarchy theme. it going to scan your ghostty config file to find `theme =` if found it going to change it to what ever omarchy theme is if not it gonna default to `tokyonight_night` theme.
+This issue gonna be resolved so that it update accordingly with the new theme and not to fallback.

 ## Usage and compiling.
 ### clone the repo.